Gin-is-not-real/BRICK_OUT/README.md

 # BRICK OUT
 A brick-breaking game, in Javascript and php (for record scores)

+## In Line
+You can test the actual version (dev) at  <https://ninapariat.space/brickout/>.

 ## Getting Started
-Just clone or download the repository, open folder and run **index.html**, or test the actual version (dev) at  <https://ninapariat.space/brickout/>.
+### client-side only - without record of scores
+- Clone or Download the repository in folder of your choice
+- Open the folder
+- Double-click on **index.html**

+### with server
+- You can run it with server manager of your choice
+- Clone or Download on the folder of you server
+- Open your navigator and request the url

 ## Game
 Break all bricks on a lvl to finish it.